|

 wanted to build a campus in the western suburbs.
 But my father fought

-the most controversial...[one]...my father made in his political
+the most controversial my father made in his political

 world and I don't think we get enough publicity for that".

-feel that the University of Illinois at Chicago owes it to the current
+feel the University of Illinois at Chicago owes it to the current

-Mayor Daley to do all that it can to support him and his objectives.
+Mayor Daley to do all it can to support him, and his objectives, because he is his father's son.
 Why?

 at

-Chicago would almost certainly not exist in the form that it does
+Chicago would, almost certainly, not exist in the form it does

 today;

-strong ties to it and or its resources).
-Maybe
+strong ties to it and, or, its resources).
+Perhaps, they see it as gratitude.

-Secondly, in a stroke of genuis Mayor Richard M. Daley visited a
+Secondly, in a stroke of genius, Mayor Richard M. Daley visited a

 neutralizing Meigs Field to

-never seems to be far from the Office of the Mayor.
-By specifically
+never seems to be far from the Office of the Mayor of Chicago.
+By, specifically,

 pointing out just how controversial Mayor Richard J. Daley's decision